dcunited001/dcunited001.github.io/_posts/2018-03-06-semioteleological-revolution-a-sociophysical-phase-change.md

 excerpt: ""
 ---

+- see section on additive/subtractive reasoning from `ideas.md`

 - TODO: fully distinguish socio-epistemic from socio-epistemological, so the language is clear henceforth.
   - (move this distinction to the other article)